Updated January 2009

 SHANLEY/Beggars in the House of Plenty/1991/JOHN/ALL

-SHEPARD/A Lie of the mind/1985/JAKE/She was going to these goddamn rehearsals every day
+SHEPARD/A Lie of the Mind/1985/JAKE/She was going to these goddamn rehearsals

 SHERMAN/Sophistry/1993/ALL